-- Be mindful of social distancing, especially when other clients are present in the waiting area
+- Requesting that clients mindful of social distancing, especially when other clients are present in the waiting area

-- Expecting you to notify us via text/phone if you have a fever and/or exposure prior to your appointment
+- Expecting clients to notify us via text/phone if they have a fever and/or exposure prior to their appointment

-- Rescheduling or doing a virtual/phone visit if you or anyone in your household has symptoms matching those of COVID-19 (or any other contagious illness)
+- Rescheduling or doing a virtual/phone visit if a client or anyone in their household has symptoms matching those of COVID-19 (or any other contagious illness)